e-sensing/sits/README.md

 filter” (`sits_cloud_filter()`).
 As an example, we show how to apply the Whitakker smoother to a 16-year NDVI time series.

-For more details, please see the vignette “Satellite Image Time Series Filtering with
+For more details, please see the vignette \[“Satellite Image Time Series Filtering with
-SITS”.
+SITS”\]

 ``` r
 # apply Whitaker filter to a time series sample for the NDVI band from 2000 to 2016